maxmatical/ml-cheatsheet/README.md

 - may not improve performance, but can yield additional insight into feature importance

 ### Removing redundant features
-- use dendrograms (ON THE TRIMMED FEATURES IF YOU DID FEATURE IMPORTANCE)
+- use dendrograms (ON ONLY THE INTERESTING FEATURES IF YOU DID FEATURE IMPORTANCE BEFOREHAND)
+- REMOVE REDUNDANT FEATURES AFTER FEATURE IMPORTANCE
 ```
 from scipy.cluster import hierarchy as hc
 corr = np.round(scipy.stats.spearmanr(df_keep).correlation, 4)